 While it’s not your responsibility to censor yourself for the comfort of others, you can still to be an ally to the people in your life who are sober.
 Here are a few tips to get you started:

+Educate Yourself In recent years, a vague knowledge of addiction has become standard for a lot of people, and more research is being done every single day.
+We’re aware that addiction is a disease, that anyone can become addicted regardless of race/gender/economic status, and that addiction requires intervention.
 Despite the growing knowledge of addiction, there are still many people who just aren’t aware of the issue and what it truly entails.
 In order to support those around you who are sober or in recovery, do some research of your own.
 Find out what addiction really means, the signs and symptoms of a relapse, and what your loved one has gone through in order to get to the point they’re at now.

+Avoid Glorifying Your (or other’s) Substance Use It can be easy to swap “war stories” with other people who have struggled with substance abuse, especially if they haven’t recognized that they have a problem or received treatment for it.
 Try not to discuss the details of your own personal substance use, even if it may seem innocent to you, it could be triggering to sober individuals.
 If you’re in a group of people who are beginning to talk about how “messed up” they got last night, steer the conversation toward something more neutral and supportive of sobriety.

 If you or someone you know is struggling this holiday season, you are not alone.
 Substance abuse and mental health issues become more difficult to deal with during the holidays.